Tulikivi’s Russia Exit Activates Saunologia Partnership as Kevo Heater Targets America

 The Kevo Collection

-Kevo is a family of tower-style electric sauna heaters that Tulikivi launched in 2024, built around a height-adjustable frame (790 to 940 millimeters) and a shared 30-kilogram stone compartment.
+Kevo is a family of tower-style electric sauna heaters that Tulikivi launched in 2024, built around a height-adjustable frame (31 to 37 inches) and a shared 66-pound stone compartment.
 All models run on 400-volt three-phase power, with output ranging from 4.5 kW (covering rooms of roughly 105 to 210 cubic feet) to 10.2 kW (covering up to approximately 530 cubic feet).
 The collection carries CE certification in Europe.

 Three cladding options define the lineup:

 - Kaarna (soapstone): The flagship.
 Available in Classic and Nobile finishes, using the same Finnish soapstone that Tulikivi has quarried and processed for over a century.
 The soapstone exterior stays cool during operation thanks to a multi-layer construction.
-Weighs 72 kilograms without stones.
-Safety clearance to the side wall is just 100 millimeters (roughly 4 inches).
+Weighs 159 pounds without stones.
+Safety clearance to the side wall is roughly 4 inches.

 - Pyry (cast stone): A white cast-stone surface made from recycled ceramics industry material.
-Lighter at 44 kilograms without stones.
-Side-wall clearance drops to 50 millimeters (roughly 2 inches).
+Lighter at 97 pounds without stones.
+Side-wall clearance drops to roughly 2 inches.

 - Usva (steel): Black or white powder-coated steel.
-The lightest option at 26 kilograms.
-Same tight 50-millimeter side-wall clearance as the Pyry.
+The lightest option at 57 pounds.
+Same 2-inch side-wall clearance as the Pyry.

 All three share a touchscreen control panel that can be wall-mounted in wet or dry areas, plus WiFi app connectivity.
 The heating elements are adjustable within the stone compartment, allowing room temperature and steam intensity to be tuned independently.